ducquando/learn-swift/README.md

 ```

 #### 2. Commenting

-Code is read by other people more frequently than you think.
-Therefore, we use comments so that other programmers can understand what we write.
-Since a comment is only visible to humans and gets ignored by computers, you don't have to worry that comment will destroy your code.
-In fact, you're encouraged to write comments.

 There are 2 types of comments in Swift: single-line and multi-line.
 Single-line comments are often used to explain the logic of a code, and multi-line comments are used to explain a whole set of code.